 In early-2019, on the Vavilov icebreaker was installed a Science Research Lab - containerized laboratory via a partnership with Ocean Wise (international ocean conservation organization, non-profit established in June 2017).
 Branded as "One Ocean Lab", the specialized laboratory was first installed on RCGS Resolute.
 The 20-ft long container workroom is equipped with the latest equipment for conducting scientific research in remote coastal areas.
 Collected data provide unique information and allows researchers to analyze and develop procedures to protect natural ecosystems and habitats worldwide.
 Shipboard, the researchers engage with cruise passengers and explain their studies.

 In May 2019, the sisterships Vavilov and Ioffe were unexpectedly withdrawn from passenger service, thus cancelling the time-charter deal with One Ocean Expeditions.
 The charter deal was signed via Terragelida Ship Management Ltd (Cyprus-based vessel management company).
 The shipowner (Shirshov Institute of Oceanology) is Russia's main oceanic and climate research institution.
-Part of Russian Academy of Sciences, it was founded in 1946 and is Moscow-headquartered.
+Part of the Russian Academy of Sciences, it was founded in 1946 and is Moscow-headquartered.
 According to the shipowner's official statement, it has no contractual relationships with the vessel charterer (One Ocean Expeditions) thus not responsible for the cruise cancelations and not liable to the charterer.